Editor's Note: We updated this article on October 10, 2022, to share other backpack recommendations.

 The zippers, like most backpacks, are a different story.
 When opening the medium compartment, we saw a big pool of water sitting at the bottom of the pocket, even though the material in the pocket seemed to be dry.
 Through the large main compartment, there were a few water drops along the length of the backpack but not much more than that.

 In the laptop compartment, we stuffed a cotton shirt, to see if any moisture got in.
 Sadly, at the very bottom, there were a few drops of water.
-In reflection, it offers great water protection in the form of the fabric.
-The bottom is reinforced with a more water-resistant material, protecting it there.
-However, the seams and zippers aren't watertight.
+The material of the bottom is decently water-resistant, the seams and zippers aren't watertight.
 This issue could improve by adding more flaps over the zippers for enhanced protection.

 If you're into the outdoorsy look, you may love this backpack.
 It reminds us of a simple school bag and doesn't offer the hippest design.
 That said, it's still cute enough to wear around town and to work, but it doesn't make you look any cooler than you already are.